jayme/sensu-go-freebsd-ports/README.md

 Files for building sensu-agent and sensuctl via FreeBSD ports.

-Requested addition to ports tree [here](https://bugs.freebsd.org/bugzilla/show_bug.cgi?id=239767)
+This is currently in the ports tree.

 *disclaimer*

 This code is not supported by the Sensu team, nor is this the "official" repo.
 I am not affiliated with sensu.
 This code is provided as-is.
+It is hosted here for archival purposes.
+Any changes or issues should be directed to the [Ports Team](https://www.freebsd.org/doc/en_US.ISO8859-1/articles/contributing/ports-contributing.html)